NREL/pyvisco/README.md

 # pyvisco

-Pyvisco is a Python library that supports the identification of Prony series parameters in Generalized Maxwell models describing linear viscoelastic materials.
+Pyvisco is a Python library that supports the identification of Prony series parameters for Generalized Maxwell models describing linear viscoelastic materials.

 > Note: This repository is under development!